 Several useful sweeper programs are available as online freeware, but be wary of pretenders and software developers without credentials.
 Make sure that any piece of malware prevention software you download is well vetted, and make sure to download the program from the developer’s dedicated homepage.

 Make some moves with the task manager

 Another place to identify and deactivate problematic programs is the task manager, said PC World.
 Accessing the process tabs will give you a peek at every application running on your computer and the amount of demand they are currently putting on your system.
-Suspicious, data-heavy programs are top priorities for ending, and doing so regularly could help address slowdown of your Internet connection.
-At the very least, program information identified while looking at the task manager can help you decide identify which shady programs to uninstall.
+Suspicious, data-heavy programs are top priorities for ending, and doing so regularly could help address slowdown of your internet connection.
+At the very least, program information identified while looking at the task manager can help you decide to identify which shady programs to uninstall.